4.2. Broaden the diversity of the veterinary medicine community at UC Davis and beyond

 c.
 Provide mentorship and support for incoming URM students.

 d.
 Partner with community practice groups to increase exposure of URM communities to veterinary medical practice.

 - Work with existing K-12 programs to expose students to the field of veterinary medicine.

 - Leverage the creation of a pre-veterinary program at UC Davis.

-- Tap into URM undergraduates interested in health, environment, and agriculture.
+- Tap into URM undergraduates interested in health, the environment, and agriculture.

 - Broaden admissions requirements to improve recruitment of URM candidates.

-- Tap into Veterinary Technician training programs to enhance diversity in applicant poul.
+- Tap into veterinary technician training programs to enhance diversity in applicant pools.

 The newly expanded Diversity and Inclusion web site features a broad range of faculty, staff and student initiatives to further engage our community and support an inclusive learning environment.
 Incoming DVM students are engaged in the first week of school to embrace diversity and inclusion and Our Principles of Community.